-The research of today is the clinical practice of tomorrow.
-Dr. Cattaneo's basic research into measles virus in the 1980s and 1990s has laid the foundations for the development of measles virus-based clinical trials of glioma, myeloma and ovarian cancer currently open at Mayo Clinic.
+New frontiers of virology include the generation of virus-derived vectors to eliminate cancer cells and deliver therapeutic genes to specific cells and organs.
+Dr. Cattaneo's basic research into measles virus has laid the foundations for the development of measles virus-based clinical trials of glioma, myeloma and ovarian cancer currently ongoing at Mayo Clinic.

-- Director, Virology and Gene Therapy track, Mayo Graduate School, 2004-present
+- Director, Virology and Gene Therapy Graduate Track, Mayo Graduate School of Biomedical Sciences, 2004-2015

 - START Career Development Award, Swiss National Science Foundation, 1991-1998